18 Historic Buildings in Sydney (Complete Guide)

 • Parliament House

-The first building, the southern wing, now referred to as Sydney Mint, was used as a home for the Sydney Royal Mint from 1855 until 1926, hence its current name.
+The southern wing, now known as the Sydney Mint, served as the home of the Sydney Royal Mint from 1855 until 1926, giving it its current name.

-In the following decades, the building was used by several government agencies, and today, it is the head office for Sydney Living Museums.
-The Mint is open daily and is also home to a cafe.
+In the decades that followed, the building hosted various government agencies, and today it serves as the head office for Museums of History NSW.
+The Mint is open daily and also features a café.

 6. Sydney Hospital